Understanding Connector Package Methods

 write_cnt()

-After writing content to the Connector
+After writing content to the Connector, this method

-object.
+returns the Connector object.
 This enables method chaining

 and provides confirmation that the write operation was successful.